Date

 - Safety glasses

-How to Prepare for a Successful Installation
+Prepping for a Successful Cedar Shingle Installation

 A successful cedar shingle installation is all about the prep work.
 Before you even think about hammering the first shingle, taking a few key steps will ensure your new roof is beautiful, durable, and ready to handle Pacific Northwest weather.
 Getting these details right from the start prevents headaches down the road and is the secret to a roof that lasts for decades.

-Inspect and Acclimate Your Shingles
+Step 1: Inspect and Acclimate Your Shingles

 When your cedar shingles arrive, it’s tempting to get straight to work.
 However, patience is your best friend here.
 Cedar is a natural material that needs time to adjust to its new environment.
 Let the shingles acclimate to your local humidity for a few days before installation to prevent shrinking or swelling later on.
 This simple step helps avoid unsightly gaps or buckling.
 While they’re resting, take the opportunity to inspect each bundle.
 Check for any shingles that might have been damaged during shipping.
 Setting aside any cracked or broken pieces now will save you time and ensure your finished residential roofing project looks perfect.

-Get the Roof Surface and Underlayment Ready
+Step 2: Prepare the Roof Deck and Underlayment

 Your new cedar shingles need a solid, clean foundation.
 Start by making sure the roof deck, or sheathing, is in good shape.
 It should be free of debris, dry, and structurally sound.
 Once the deck is prepped, you’ll install a high-quality underlayment to act as a secondary water barrier.
 When it’s time to fasten the shingles, use corrosion-resistant nails that penetrate the sheathing by at least half an inch.
 This ensures a secure hold against wind and weather.
 Pay close attention to the humidity, too.
 If the shingles are drier than the outside air, you’ll want to leave slightly more space between them to allow for natural expansion.

-Review Local Building Codes and Ventilation Needs
+Step 3: Confirm Building Codes and Ventilation Needs

 Before you begin, it’s crucial to understand your local requirements.
 Building codes can vary significantly between cities, so always check what your municipality requires for roofing installations.
 If you find that the manufacturer’s instructions conflict with local codes, it’s best to contact the manufacturer directly for guidance.
 Proper attic ventilation is another non-negotiable for a healthy roof.
 Good airflow prevents moisture buildup and heat traps, which can shorten the life of your cedar shingles.
 You can find general guidelines from the International Code Council, but your local building department will always have the final say.